ACMG SNV Classification wizard

 Where can I review and edit the ACMG Classification of a SNV?

-Starting from version 32.0, the ACMG SNV Classification wizard includes a pathogenicity bar that visually represents the pathogenicity score.
+The ACMG SNV Classification wizard includes a pathogenicity bar that visually represents the pathogenicity score.

-The wizard is available for tagged sequence variants in disease-associated genes.
 The results of the classification are also highlighted in the Clinical Significance section of the Variant page.
 Unlike the wizard, automatically assigned criteria and resulting variant class are shown in the Clinical Significance section for all variants in disease-associated genes, regardless of their tagging status.

 How do I review and edit the ACMG Classification of a SNV?